-Recently I started following a blogger whose story is so similar to my own that I instantly felt a connection.
-For many years Nikki Garnett had a wonderful career in London as editor of Selfridges magazine.
-(I enjoyed a successful career as TV producer/host in Toronto.)
+I recently started following a blogger whose story is so similar to mine that I instantly felt a connection.
+For many years Nikki Garnett had a remarkable career in London as editor of Selfridges magazine.
+(I enjoyed a successful career as a TV producer/host in Toronto.)

-We both had fabulous wardrobes, invitations to all the “it” parties and were always surrounded by really creative people.
-But after our children were born it became difficult to juggle career and family, so we decided to step back and focus on our families.
+We both had fabulous wardrobes and invitations to all the “it” parties and were always surrounded by creative people.
+But after our children were born, it became difficult to juggle career and family, so we decided to step back and focus on our families.

-After a few years away from the corporate world something happened.
+After a few years away from the corporate world, something happened.
 Nikki describes this as her “Once I was…” period.
-She missed her job, she missed the interaction with like-minded people, so to bring some creativity back to her life she reinvented herself by starting a blog.
+She missed her job and interaction with like-minded people, so to bring some creativity back to her life, she reinvented herself by starting a blog.

-I got the chance to talk to Nikki about her favorite outfits and learn what makes her a Fabulous After 40 Styleblazer.
+I got to talk to Nikki about her favorite outfits and learn what makes her a Fabulous After 40 Styleblazer.

-For a Saturday spent in Newcastle, England Nikki opted for a lightweight striped sweater, a coordinating navy blazer, slim jeans, and a pair of leather booties.
+Nikki opted for a lightweight striped sweater, a coordinating navy blazer, slim jeans, and a pair of leather booties for a Saturday spent in Newcastle, England.
 Her red leather clutch adds flair to this casual outfit.

 Black Tie Chic

-For an evening garden party at the exclusive Lancaster Castle, Nikki contemplated her outfit until she finally decided on this ponte dress from Boden.
-Nikki loved this dress for the great quality, fully lined, and the ponte fabric clings in the right places but is cut so that it doesn’t reveal too much.
-She loved the hint of sexiness that this dress offered while still saying that she means business.
+For an evening garden party at the exclusive Lancaster Castle, Nikki contemplated her outfit until she finally decided on this Ponte dress from Boden.
+Nikki loved this dress for the excellent quality, fully lined, and the Ponte fabric clings in the right places but is cut so that it doesn’t reveal too much.
+She loved the hint of sexiness that this dress offered while still saying that she meant business.

 For casual days at the office, Nikki pairs her favorite leggings with a suede jacket that was a special gift from her husband.
 This is a dressier option when you aren’t in the mood for jeans.

-On this particular occasion, Nikki chose black heels, but she says she loves to pair it with a leopard print heel as well.
+On this particular occasion, Nikki chose black heels, but she also loves to pair them with a leopard print heel.

 For a casual night out for pizza, Nikki pairs boyfriend jeans with a classic oxford shirt and her trust black blazer.
-It was a dismal day, so Nikki brightened her outfit up a bit with a statement necklace, a few colorful bracelets, and leopard print shoes.
-Nikki’s outfit is the perfect combination of style and comfort for a casual dinner at a local pizzeria.
+It was a dismal day, so Nikki brightened her outfit with a statement necklace, a few colorful bracelets, and leopard print shoes.
+Nikki’s outfit perfectly combines style and comfort for a casual dinner at a local pizzeria.

-It’s always interesting to hear the inspiration behind a woman’s personal style and her blog.
-How does Nikki come up with all these great looks and put them together for her blog readers?
+It’s always interesting to hear the inspiration behind a woman’s style and blog.
+How does Nikki develop all these great looks and put them together for her blog readers?

-Nikki: Midlifechic is about having an awareness of your body and knowing how to dress it well but (and most importantly) with attitude.
-It is about having the confidence to cherry pick from the trends, after all, most of us have seen them before and so know how to add a small nod to fashion without needing to follow it slavishly.
+Nikki: Midlifechic is about being aware of your body and knowing how to dress it well but (most importantly) with attitude.
+It is about having the confidence to cherry-pick from the trends; after all, most of us have seen them before and know how to add a slight nod to fashion without needing to follow it slavishly.

 Deb: Who are your role models?

-Nikki: Without doubt, my biggest role model is Ines de la Fressange.
-If I am thinking about buying something I always ask myself ‘would Ines buy it’ and if the answer is yes, I go for it.
+Nikki: Without a doubt, my biggest role model is Ines de la Fressange.
+If I am thinking about buying something, I always ask myself, ‘would Ines buy it’ and if the answer is yes, I go for it.

-Nikki: I might make myself unpopular here but I do to an extent.
-Of course I think women over 40 should enjoy fashion and keep on experimenting but they look their best when they show a certain intelligence in the way they dress.
-The advantage that we have over younger women is experience and with that comes wisdom.
-I therefore think that we should be displaying that by buying fewer things but of higher quality.
+Nikki: I might make myself unpopular here, but I do to an extent.
+Of course, I think women over 40 should enjoy fashion and keep experimenting, but they look their best when they show a specific intelligence in their dress.
+Our advantage over younger women experiences, and with that comes wisdom.
+Therefore, I think we should be displaying that by buying fewer things of higher quality.

-Like diamonds, clothes are about the ‘Cs’ – cloth, cut and color and if you use this as a maxim, I think you end up dressing age appropriately.
-If you’re wearing something beautifully cut, made from a cloth that has texture or interest and in a color that lights up your complexion then you’re going to look great.
+Like diamonds, clothes are about the ‘Cs’ – cloth, cut, and color, and if you use this as a maxim, I think you end up dressing age appropriately.
+If you’re wearing something beautifully cut, made from a cloth that has texture or interest, and in a color that lights up your complexion, you’re going to look great.

-Deb: What’s the biggest mistake you see women over 40 making when it comes to dressing?
+Deb: What’s the biggest mistake you see women over 40 make when dressing?

 Nikki: I hate to see women over 40 in distressed jeans.
-In my view this is a prime example of madly following fashion and not dressing intelligently.
-Not only is it insulting to the people in the factories that make them to have to take a perfectly good pair of jeans and then rip and shred them but it can often be unappealing to see glimpses of older flesh – the thigh and knees are rarely the best part of any of us.
+In my view, this is a prime example of madly following fashion and not dressing intelligently.
+Not only is it insulting to the people in the factories that make them have to take a perfect pair of jeans and then rip and shred them, but it can often be unappealing to see glimpses of older flesh – the thigh and knees are rarely the best part of any of us.

 Deb: What is the simplest thing women can do to have “midlife chic”?

 Nikki: Keep an eye on shoe shapes.
-It has taken a couple of years to go mainstream but there has been a big shoe shift this season from the rounded toe with a platform to the pointed toe with a single sole.
-I have completely replaced my shoe collection but it has enabled me to spend less on new clothes because the shoes have updated every outfit I own.
+It has taken a couple of years to go mainstream, but there has been a significant shoe shift this season from the rounded toe with a platform to the pointed toe with a single sole.
+I have completely replaced my shoe collection, but it has enabled me to spend less on new clothes because the shoes have updated every outfit I own.